6 Best Apps To Learn Turkish As A Beginner

 Lingopie - Best for Learning Turkish Through Entertainment

-Since Lingopie recently launched, the main area for growth is expanding the Turkish content library.
-I'd love to see more recent Turkish dramas, comedies, and documentaries added to give learners like me exposure to the language.
+Since the platform launched its Turkish content fairly recently, the main area to grow is the size of its library.
+I'd love to see more current dramas, comedies, and documentaries added to give learners more to work with.

 Best Feature: Interactive subtitles with clickable words and phrases